hammadsaleem7/Gold-Stock-Prediction/README.md

-# Gold-Stock-Prediction

-The GitHub repository you've linked appears to contain a Jupyter Notebook (`12_Class.ipynb`) related to predicting gold stock prices.
-Below is a suggested description for the `README.md` file based on the typical content of such projects.
-You can adapt it further based on the specific details of the notebook.

----

 # Gold Stock Prediction

 This repository contains a Jupyter Notebook (`12_Class.ipynb`) that demonstrates the process of predicting gold stock prices using machine learning techniques.
 The project is designed to help users understand how to analyze financial data, preprocess it, and build predictive models for stock price forecasting.